Mast Cell Activation Syndrome: Symptoms and Solutions

 Neuroinflammatory Conditions and Mast Cells

-Mast cells are in the central nervous system where they contribute to the normal behavioral development and functioning (9).
+Mast cells are in the central nervous system where they contribute to normal behavioral development and functioning (9).
 They have also been linked to numerous neuroinflammatory conditions of the central nervous system.

 These include multiple sclerosis (MS), traumatic brain injury, Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis, neuropathic pain, migraines, depression, autism, fibromyalgia, and stroke.